darrenchilton/weather-fetcher/README.md

 Running a rollup script **without** these variables will fail immediately with:

+ERROR: missing env var HA_TOKEN
+Providing an invalid or revoked token will result in:
+HTTP Error 401: Unauthorized

+This execution model is **intentional**:
+- There is no `.env` file
+- There is no `secrets.yaml` indirection
+- There is no secondary secrets mechanism

+All HA API credentials are injected explicitly at runtime.

 Home Assistant updates **existing daily WX records** (keyed by `{datetime}`) with: